Parta/smallbackendproject/README.md

 To get the json structure
 http://127.0.0.1:8000/crawler/get/?uri=fans_count&page_id={page_id}&plateforme=facebook&format=multiplepage

+Here the accepted parameters:
-The format accepted is: multipage, table, linechart The only uri processed is fans_count
+- The format accepted is: multipage, table, linechart
+- The only uri processed is fans_count
-The plateforme supported is facebook
+- The plateforme supported is facebook